eps696/SDfu/README.md

 python src/latwalk.py -im _in/pix --cfg_scale 0 --strength 1
 ```
 Interpolations can be made smoother by adding `--latblend` option ([latent blending] technique).
 If needed, smooth the result further with [FILM](https://github.com/google-research/frame-interpolation).
+Models can be selected with `--model` option by shortcuts (15, 15i, 2i, 2d, 21, 21v) or local directory or path on the [Hugging Face] website.
 Check other options and their shortcuts by running these scripts with `--help` option.

 There are also Windows bat-files, slightly simplifying and automating the commands.